fatihirmak/iconexplorer/README.md

 # Windows Icon Explorer
 This library can discover and export Icon files from icon sources (DLL, EXE).

-## Quick Use
+## Quick Use / GUI
-Double click on the jar file to execute, or run the `java -jar iconexplorer.jar`.
+Double click on the [jar](https://github.com/fatihirmak/iconexplorer/releases/download/release/iconexplorer-0.0.1-SNAPSHOT-jar-with-dependencies.jar) file to execute, or run the `java -jar iconexplorer.jar`.
 The GUI will open.
 You can open any file, or a directory to explore through the file menu.
 You can export all the icons, and specify a pattern for file name output:

 ```